 Other Meanings of Kami

-There are other Japanese words that also read kami, but with different meanings.
-There are also words that, despite not being homographs, share the same ideogram or similar initial reading.
+There are other Japanese words that are also read as kami, but with different meanings.
+There are also words that, although not homographs, share the same ideogram or similar initial readings.

-For example, kaminari [雷] despite having a different ideogram and strictly speaking, formerly kami [神] was used to refer to thunder.
+For example, kaminari [雷], despite having a different ideogram and strict meaning, used to refer to thunder as kami [神].
 So there is a certain history and similarity hidden behind the origin of the language.

-In addition to God, hair and paper, see below other meanings of the word:
+Besides God, hair, and paper, see below other meanings of the word:

 Kami [上] – Sovereign in Japanese

-The character "ue" [上] used to refer to the direction of "up" can also be read kami where it means something involving superiority or rulership.
-Whether positions or social levels, words can contain such an ideogram and its pronunciation.
+The ideogram “ue” [上] used to refer to the direction of “up” can also be read as kami, where it means something involving superiority or sovereignty.
+Whether positions or social levels, words can contain such ideogram and its pronunciation.

 Kami [加味] – Seasonings and Flavorings

-The pronunciation Kami composed of two characters [加味] is used to refer to seasoning or flavoring.
-The verb in the suru form can be created to refer to addition, inclusion and consideration.
-If it is written [佳味] it means something tasty and delicious.
+The pronunciation Kami composed of two ideograms [加味] is used to refer to seasoning or flavorings.
+The verb in the form suru can be created to refer to addition, inclusion, and consideration.
+If written as [佳味], it means something tasty and delicious.

-It is interesting to see how many homographs there are in the Japanese language.
-Kami was the first homograph I learned, as they are 3 common words that language learners end up learning.
+It is interesting to see how many homographs exist in the Japanese language.
+Kami was the first homograph I learned, as they are 3 common words that language students end up learning.